-Here you can get in depth details about corporate governance in India and also you can use it as notes about corporate governance best of luck for you’r studies and other mba notes capital market in India and marketing management notes.
+Here you can get in depth details about corporate governance in India and also you can use it as notes about corporate governance best of luck for you’r studies.

 1) Overview of corporate Governance

 Ownership and management patterns in businesses have changed phenomenally over decades.
 The number of stakeholders in every business has also multiplied.
 This has given rise to agency costs and ethical issues.
 However, whether it is the proprietor or the executive managing the business, the basic objective of wealth generation still remains.
 Even an owner needs to learn to govern.
 So how do we understand the concept of governance?
 Corporate governance represents the value framework, the ethical framework and the moral framework under which business decisions are taken.
 Corporate Governance may be defined as a set of systems, processes and principles which make sure that a company is governed in the best interest of all stakeholders.
 It is the system by which companies are directed and controlled.
 It make sure the commitment of the board in operate the company in a transparence manner for maximizing long-term value of the company for its shareholders.
 It is about promoting corporate sufficiency, transparence and accountability.
 In other words, ‘good corporate governance’ is nothing but ‘good business’.